Chethen/Android/README.md

-# This is KVGE Final Years Project.
+# This is K.V.G College of Engineering Final Years Project.

 <h1>Team Members</h1>